-The community college system was founded upon the ideals of access and opportunity.
-Still, in our region, many individuals are not able to participate in the educational programs offered by Vance-Granville Community College because of cost-related barriers.
+VanGuarantee Scholarship Program Funded by the Wilbert A. Edwards Estate Gift because of cost-related barriers.
 The VanGuarantee program will ensure that every student residing in Vance, Granville, Franklin, and Warren counties, who wants to earn a college degree, will be able to do so.
-This scholarship program will guarantee that student financial need, that is unmet by federal financial aid and other support, will be covered.
+This scholarship program will guarantee that a student's financial need that is unmet by federal financial aid and other support, will be covered.